parcelvoy/platform/docs/docs/how-to/journeys/examples.md

 ---
-title: Advanced
+title: Examples
+sidebar_position: 2
 ---

-# Advanced Journey Usage
+# Example Journey Usage

 ## Passing Data
 Some journey steps such as `Send` and `Entrance` steps can have data associated with them that can be used in other steps.
 For example you might want to reference the data from the event that triggered the `Entrance` or what is returned from a webhook.
 To do so, you can use Handlebars to get data by referencing the `Data Key` of a given step.